Canon T1i vs Panasonic FZ150

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T1i and Panasonic Lumix DMC-FZ150 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T1i and the FZ150 have been discontinued, but can regularly be found used on eBay.
+Both the T1i and the FZ150 have been discontinued, but can regularly be found used on ebay.
 The T1i was replaced by the Canon T2i, while the FZ150 was followed by the Panasonic FZ200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T1i and FZ150 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Panasonic FZ150 Manual.

 So how do things add up?
 Is the Canon T1i better than the Panasonic FZ150 or vice versa?
 The listing below highlights the relative strengths of the two models.